mrzor/oban-py/docs/quickstart.md

 app = FastAPI(lifespan=lifespan)
 ```

-Keep exploring to learn about advanced features like retry backoff, unique jobs, and advanced
+Keep exploring to learn about advanced features like retry backoff and advanced
 scheduling.